dliggat/dliggat.github.io/source/_posts/2014-01-08-criticize-real-world-noops.markdown

 comments: true
 categories: media
 ---
 In the world of computation, a *NOOP* (*No-Op*eration) is an instruction that has zero effect on the state of the machine.
-The term originally hails from the esoteric world of CPU-architecture and instruction-sets[^1], but the term is also used semi-colloquially as programmer shorthand for **'this achieves nothing'**.
+The term originally hails from the esoteric world of CPU-architecture and instruction-sets[^1], but the term is also used semi-colloquially as programmer shorthand for **'this achieves nothing'**.<!--more-->

 A very simple example in code might be in setting a variable to the difference of itself and zero (`x = x - 0`), but they tend, as a rule, to not be so obvious.
 On first glance, they *look* like useful work.